gertst/node-red-contrib-velbus/README.md

 This is a custom Node Red plugin to connect the Velleman Velbus home automation system to Node Red.

-It requires a serial (USB) connection to the computer where Node Red is running.
-For now only tested on a Macbook, but the aim is to get it running on a Raspberry Pi.
+It requires a serial (USB) connection from Velbus to the computer where Node Red is running.

+Tested (and working) on a Macbook Pro and a Raspberry Pi.

-Once installed, Velbus nodes can be added to out flow.
+Once installed, Velbus nodes like Buttons, Relays and Dimmers can be added to the flow.
 First select the serial port: this should be automatically found.
 Then deploy to save and connect to Velbus.
 From then on you are able to scan for Velbus modules.